giorgioberardini1/fuel-consumption/README.md

 # Fuel Consumption

-The dataset we are going to work with contains transactions about a company that manages 82 gas stations located in Italy for the years 2018 and 2019.
+The dataset we are going to work with contains transactions about a REAL company that manages 82 gas stations located in Italy for the years 2018 and 2019.

 **It's crucial for the sales department to quantify how much fuel needs to be reloaded into a single gas station.**